Osanchez/YoQuieroSurvey/README.md

     pip install webdriver_manager

 # DISCLAIMER
-This survey take is to be used under the users own discretion.
+This survey taker is to be used under the users own discretion.
 This script was for pure educational purposes in order to test functionality of the Selenium browser automation tool.
 Any formal and non formal issues resulting from the use of this script is the sole responsibility of the user.